MJaloui/MJaloui/README.md

 ## Objective

-As a Senior QA Tester, my extensive career in problem-solving, analysis, and safeguarding has sparked my curiosity and love for Cybersecurity.
+As a Senior Software Tester, my extensive career in problem-solving, analysis, and safeguarding has sparked my curiosity and love for Cybersecurity.
 I'm excited to transition into a Security Analyst role, where I can continue to secure digital environments.